shalijiang/efficient_nonmyopic_active_search/README.md

 A 3-minute video introducing efficient nonmyopic batch active search: https://www.youtube.com/watch?v=9y1HNY95LzY&feature=youtu.be

 # How to use
+Download the code and run

+`>> demo.m`

-Download the code and run `demo.m` in Matlab to see how to use it.
+in Matlab to see how to use it.

 Change parameter settings to try different datasets and policies.

+The code is partially tested on Ubuntu 18.04 with Matlab 2017b.
+If you want to run on other systems, you may need to recompile ./score_function/merge_sort.cpp with: mex ./score_function/merge_sort.cpp

 # Dependencies
 Active learning toolbox: https://github.com/rmgarnett/active_learning.git